nextcloud/documentation/developer_manual/getting_started/coding_standards/html_css.rst

 CSS
 ---

-- Do not bind your CSS to much to your HTML structure.
+- Do not bind your CSS too much to your HTML structure.
-- Try to avoid IDs for query selectors but use classes.
+- Try to avoid using IDs and tags for query selectors, but use classes.
 - Try to make your CSS reusable by grouping common attributes into classes.
 - Take a look at the `Writing Tactical CSS & HTML <https://www.youtube.com/watch?v=hou2wJCh3XE&feature=plcp>`_ video on YouTube.